 This is my favorite sweet bread yet.
-I do still love my Banana Bread, but this fig and orange is my new favorite as the flavor combination is just so perfect.
+I do still love my banana bread (link) but this is my new favorite as the flavor combination is just so perfect.

 Chopped nuts.
 Pecans, walnuts or almonds are all delicious options.

 There are 2 types of figs, black mission (the most popular) that are small, purple, pear-shaped fruit filled with edible seeds that are perfectly sweet and good for you.
 Golden figs are yellow on the outside and taste a little more nutty.

 Yes.
 You will need to soak them in warm water to add back their moisture, but they will work the same as fresh when plumped up.

 You want the freshest figs to achieve the best results.
 The skins should be smooth, wrinkle-free and they should look plump and be slightly soft, not firm.